 Air-cooled units draw in air to cool the condensing unit in order to cool down the ice cream machine so it can produce frozen desserts.

 Water-cooled units cool the refrigeration components with water instead of air.
 They require a water line connection in order to operate.

 Many machines come equipped with a variety of additional features to improve the quality of your hard and soft serve ice cream and make the production process even easier.

 Available as an option on some high-end models, a hopper agitator slowly stirs the product in the hopper to improve product consistency and prevent product separation.
 The product must still be mixed prior to pouring into the hopper, but the agitator eliminates the need to manually stir the product over the course of the day.

-A pasteurizer works within a batch freezer to heat the liquid dairy mix before making hard ice cream.
-By pasteurizing the mix, it reaches a temperature that not only removes any harmful bacteria, but makes it safe to eat.
+A pasteurizer within a batch freezer is important to have for making house-made ice cream to ensure the mix reaches a temperature that kills any harmful bacteria and is safe to eat.
 Many batch freezers feature a 2-in-1, where the mix is heated and pasteurized in one cylinder and then frozen in another.
-This eliminates the need for two separate machines and allows for faster production of hard ice cream.

 An air pump injects air into the ice cream during dispensing to increase overrun.
 In addition to creating a lighter, creamier product, the air pump allows you to use less ice cream mix while serving more cones to save on costs.

 Overrun is the percentage of air that is introduced to the ice cream during the freezing process, which will then cause the ice cream to expand.
 For example, if 1 gallon of ice cream has a 50% overrun, it means that the ice cream expanded 50% and you will yield 1.5 gallons of finished product.